Banya Bashi Mosque – A Symbol of Tolerance in Sightseeing Sofia

 Thermal Springs and Architecture

 The mosque was built over natural thermal springs.
 In Turkish, “Banya Bashi” means “many baths.”
-The hot water below is believed to have healing powers.
+People believe that the hot water below has healing powers.

-The mosque was designed by Mimar Sinan, one of the greatest Ottoman architects.
-It was completed in 1566, when Sinan was over 80 years old.
+Mimar Sinan, one of the greatest Ottoman architects, designed the mosque.
+The completion of the mosque became fact in 1566, when Sinan was over 80 years old.
 That shows Sofia’s importance at the time.

 The mosque has four domes and one minaret.
 Its structure includes a beautiful stone arcade with three domes covered in lead.
 Inside, the main prayer room is cube-shaped with a large dome on top.
 The dome symbolizes the sky, helping visitors feel peace and connection with God.